amghazzawi/PAemployment/_posts/2019-04-17-example-post.md

 ---

 ## Urban vs. Rural PA
 **Major industries** vary throughout Pennsylvania based on urban and rural environments.
-Typically, manufacturing jobs are located outside the urban core in lower dense areas while a majority of food and dining jobs are in cities.
+Typically, manufacturing jobs are located outside the urban core in less dense areas while a majority of food and dining jobs are in cities.
 Considering that industries and population vary across regions, it is important to analyze the economic impacts based on geographical context.

 <div id="hv-chart-5"></div>